Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 :   Demonstrates the use of `groovyB` with `potentialFoam` (also a
     problem connected with that).
 Provided by Martin Backer

+#### lookupDambreak

+Solver
+:   interFoam
+Preparation
+:   run `pyFoamPrepareCase.py`
+Description
+:   Demonstrates the use of 2-dimensional lookup tables.
+For the
+    initialization as well as the boundary condition

 ### FunkyDoCalc

 Example dictionaries for `funkyDoCalc`